 In the case of a 3rd DUI charge, many defendants may feel hopeless and think they should just suffer the consequences of an inevitable conviction without even hiring a DUI lawyer to help them.
 This, however, is a mistake.
-Jeff Voll has had over 100 cases dismissed in one 12 month period and yours may be the next one he will be successful in getting dismissed.
+Ed Blum has had over 100 cases dismissed in one 12 month period and yours may be the next one he will be successful in getting dismissed.

 In fact, there are many possible DUI defense strategies that can work to combat a 3rd DUI charge just like a first offense.
 A good attorney will know how to use the police reports and other relevant "discovery" against the prosecutor and the arresting agency.
 He or she will also subpoena witnesses in your favor, gather evidence, and probe the evidence brought against you for weaknesses.

 Here are some of the most common DUI defense arguments:

 (1) There was no probable cause for the traffic stop or for the arrest; (2) The Miranda Rights were not read before the arrest or the defendant's rights were otherwise violated; (3) The breathalyzer had not been checked to ensure it was working properly or the test was not administered correctly; (4) The police report has incorrect or missing information that substantially affects the case; (5) The BAC blood/breath test was thrown off due to medications the defendant was on or because of food or something else in the defendant's mouth; (6) The defendant did not refuse the breath test but was unable to properly take it due to respiratory or other medical conditions, etc ...

 Even with a 3rd DUI charge, DUI defense lawyer Ed Blum can fight to get charges dropped or reduced.
 He can often negotiate plea agreements with the DA that will result in a much lighter sentence.